mo-g-19/Offline_Retrieval-Augmented_Generation_System_Trained_on_Lecture-Slide/README.md

-# Distributed Vecotr Search with FAISS and Sentance Transformers
+# Offline Retrieval-Augmented Generation System Trained on Lecture Slide
 This project implements a two-phase Retrieval-Augmented Generation (RAG) pipeline using FAISS for vector search and a Sentence Transformer model (from HuggingFace) for embeddings.
 It supports both single-node and multi-shard execution for performance analysis.

-## Project Structure
+## Files
     home
         models/ # Holds the objects of Sentence Transformer all-MiniLM-L6-v2/ # The specific folder that holds the Sentence Transformer